 The fourth-lowest up capture was Neuberger Berman Equity Income (NBHIX).
 Morningstar's Nicholas Goralka notes in his analysis that, "The team uses bottom-up analysis to search for stable, financially prudent companies with strong dividend histories."
 He then goes on to say, "The resulting portfolio offers investors strong downside protection."
 Over the past 10-year period, the fund ranks in the bottom quintile in the large-value category.

 Royce Special Equity (RYSEX) placed fifth-lowest for up capture.
 "Manager Charlie Dreifus tends to avoid debt-laden firms, and while many such firms took a beating in the early days of the pandemic, the government's actions and the Federal Reserve's rush to shore up the corporate debt market eased some pressures on those firms and many of them rallied strongly," said Morningstar senior analyst Tony Thomas.
 "Special Equity missed much of that."

 The portfolio's performance was also weighed down by a lack of healthcare exposure.
 "Even though that's not much of the benchmark, it was a segment that did pretty well," Thomas noted.
 However, Royce Special Equity has performed quite well over the long term, ranking in the 12th percentile in the small-value category over the past five-year period.
 And over the past 10 years, it has an annualized return of 7.83%, putting it in the top half of its category.

-David Carey does not own shares in any of the securities mentioned above.
+David Carey does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.